electerious/basicTasks/README.md

 npm install @electerious/basictasks
 ```

-… and require it in your gulp-file.
+… and require it in your gulpfile.

 ```js
 let gulp  = require('gulp'),